mGalarnyk/datasciencecoursera/6_ Statistical_Inference/quizzes/quiz1withExplanation.md

 Explanation: </br>

+For any two events the probability that at least one occurs is the sum of their probabilities minus their intersection.

 unions: (denoted by ∪) of a collection of sets is the set of all elements in the collection
 </br> A = {1, 3, 5, 7} and B = {1, 2, 4, 6} then A ∪ B = {1, 2, 3, 4, 5, 6, 7}